Barley Khichdi Recipe

 - Now add tomatoes and ginger and cook for another minute.
 Stir frequently.

-- Drain the water from the barley and dal and add them to the pressure cooker along with 3 cups of water, salt, and turmeric powder.
+- Drain the water from the barley and dal and add them to the instant pot along with 2 and ยฝ cups of water, salt, and turmeric powder.
 Stir gently.

 It was amazing!!!
 I had a lot of barley and did not know what to do with it.
 Have been drinking barley soaked water which cleanses the kidneys.
 Was wondering what to do with the barley.
 When I saw this recipe, I used it to use up all the soaked barley which I had kept in the fridge.
 It tasted amazing and I din have to waste the soaked barley too.
 Thank you!!!.